 Smisby Women's Institute

 Smisby WI was founded in 1934 and we celebrated our 80th anniversary in 2015.
 A short history is available via the history page.
-Also the WI organisation celebrated its 100 year anniversary in 2015.
+The national WI organisation celebrated its 100 year anniversary in 2015.
 Smisby is a membef of the Derbyshire Federation, and the DFWI celebrates its centenary in 2018, see below for more information.

-Smisby WI are a small but very friendly institute and meet on the third Thursday in the month in various locations.
+Smisby WI are a very friendly institute and meet on the third Thursday in the month in various locations.

 Smisby WI meetings are usually held on the third Thursday of the month, 7.00 pm for 7.15 pm prompt start.

 All meetings normally in Smisby Village Hall, Main Street LE65 2TY at 7pm for a 7.15pm start.
 In addition, monthly craft sessions and walks aare organised on the first and second Thursday of each month respectively and also weekly canasta/card games on a Wednesday afternoon.

 Guests (carers exempt) maximum of 3 meetings per year

 A waiting list is now in operation for new members who live outside of Smisby parish.

 Telephone 01332 342596